 Le ministère des Transports du Québec signe de plus en plus de contrats puisque le volume de ses travaux est en pleine croissance.
 Sa planification quinquennale fait état de plus de 4 000 projets routiers qui en sont à différentes étapes de préparation.
 En moyenne, seulement pour les travaux de construction, plus de 700 nouveaux contrats sont octroyés annuellement’.
 Or dans ce contexte d’externalisation croissante des dépenses de l’État dans ce secteur d’activités, on craint que des entreprises concluent entre elles des ententes secrètes à leur bénéfice, mais qui sont préjudiciables au bien public.
 On parle ici de collusion entre quelques joueurs majeurs de l’industrie, ce qui permet une prise de contrôle occulte du processus d’attribution des contrats de sous-traitance, réservés alors à quelques initiés.
 Et si la collusion prend une telle importance dans le domaine particulier de la construction routière, c’est sans contredit en raison du caractère massif et continu des investissements qui y sont faits et qu’on nous annonce encore pour les années à venir.

-September 15, 2011 in Australia, Canada, New Zealand, United Kingdom, United States
+Australia, Canada, New Zealand, United Kingdom, United States

 This section provides the long-term Public Key Infrastructure (PKI) interoperability architecture for the CCEB Allies as agreed at the February 2005 Canberra Collocated Meeting.
 The architecture enables interoperability through direct cross-certification of each National Defence PKI (NDPKI) in a mesh configuration.

 Australia, Canada, European Union, Japan, Mexico, Singapore, United States

 U.S. Confidential Anti-Counterfeiting Trade Agreement (ACTA) August 25, 2010 Draft.